Volkswagen Beetle (A5): Dune

 A version with a rugged off-road look called the 'Beetle Dune' went on sale in 2016.
 Although four-wheel drive is not available, the car's suspension has been raised by 1.4 cm and an exclusive yellow colour is available as an option.

 Beetle #PinkBeetle

 The Beetle #PinkBeetle first began life as a concept car called the “Beetle Pink Edition”, but was renamed to Volkswagen Beetle #PinkBeetle upon production.
-It is version with pink accent and exclusive pink color, and was unveiled at the 2015 New York Auto Show alongside the Beetle Wave.
-It is the only model whose model name is a hashtag in it.
+It is a version with pink accents and exclusive pink color, and was unveiled at the 2015 New York Auto Show alongside the Beetle Wave.
+It is the only model that has a hashtag in its name.
 The Beetle #PinkBeetle was produced from 2017 to early 2018.

 Beetle Wave

 The Beetle Wave, also known as the Beetle Surf, is the concept stage of the Beetle Coast, with two prototypes being unveiled at the 2015 New York Auto Show and the 2015 Frankfurt Auto Show.
 It is a special version of the Beetle with 2 fully-wooden surfboards, an exclusive orange accent and “habanero orange” color, a houndstooth interior, real wood garnish for the dashboard, chrome mirror caps, 19-inch “Tornado”-design wheels, and Michigan license plates that read “NEW YORK CITY - BTL SRF”.
 The car pays homage to the Volkswagen Type 2 (T1), as both vehicles were designed for summertime enjoyment.
 Standard trim options include a soft convertible top.